JANUARY 7 | MERIDIAN

 This fishing rodeo also includes carnival rides, daily fish weigh-ins, arts & craft vendors and a fireworks display.

 WILLIAM FAULKNER LITERARY FESTIVAL

-Celebrate Faulkner in his birth town, New Albany, during Faulkner Fest July through September.
-Lecture series begins in July and ends with an awards banquet and program for the winners of the Faulkner Literary Competition and the opening of the Faulkner and Folk Art Exhibit at the Union County Museum.
+Celebrate Faulkner in his birthplace, New Albany.
+The lecture series begins in July and ends with an awards banquet and program for the winners of the Faulkner Literary Competition and the opening of the Faulkner and Folk Art Exhibit at the Union County Museum.

 SANDERSON FARMS PGA CHAMPIONSHIP

 An annual stop on the PGA TOUR, this golf tournament is held at the Country Club of Jackson and features professional players.
 The tournament raises money for Century Club Charities.

 This annual holiday celebration begins with the colorful lighting of Main Street in Yazoo City and also features multiple events during the season.

 NOVEMBER 15-DECEMBER | CLEVELAND

 50 NIGHTS OF LIGHTS

 Marvel at one million Christmas lights and the best window displays south of 5th Avenue that adorn Cotton Row in this charming Delta town.